Our Vision… Activity-Friendly Routes To Everyday Destinations!

 Healthy Savannah, in partnership with the YMCA of Coastal Georgia, was awarded a five-year grant known as REACH (Racial and Ethnic Approaches to Community Health).
 One of our major programs through this funding is to increase physical activity throughout the community.
 Click here to learn more about our work with REACH.

-For more information, please contact Armand Turner, Physical Activity Program Manager, CDC Racial and Ethnic Approaches to Community Health Grant, YMCA of Coastal Georgia / Healthy Savannah, 219.801.1477 or [email protected].
+For more information, please contact Armand Turner, Physical Activity Program Manager, CDC Racial and Ethnic Approaches to Community Health Grant, YMCA of Coastal Georgia / Healthy Savannah, 219.801.1477 or armand.turner@ymcaofcoastalga.org.

-Healthy Savannah and Chatham County Health Department Announce Jan.
+Healthy Savannah and Chatham County Health Dept Announce Jan.
 23 Health Fair and Campaign to Increase Awareness of Cervical Cancer Prevention

-January 2, 2025 (SAVANNAH, GA) Healthy Savannah and the Chatham County Health Department are partnering to offer a cervical cancer awareness and screening event...Read More
+Healthy Savannah and the Chatham County Health Department are partnering to offer a cervical cancer awareness and screening event on January 23rd at the...Read More

 Healthy Savannah’s Faith and Health Coalition to host April 21 Faith Walk at Lake Mayer